brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

         . . .
     ]

-As a working example, to get the standard dictionary with model description when using `STDP <https://brian2.readthedocs.io/en/stable/examples/synapses.STDP.html>`_ example,
+As a working example, to get the standard dictionary of model description when using `STDP <https://brian2.readthedocs.io/en/stable/examples/synapses.STDP.html>`_ example,

 .. code:: python